Wandering In China: Xi'an

 If you go, do yourself a favor and spend a solid afternoon soaking it all in.
 From the market, you can also easily find the Xi'an Mosque, one of the oldest in all of China.
 The Bell Tower, the Drum Tower's fraternal twin, is also within walking distance.
 Grab some street food to fuel your wanderings!

 But of course no trip to Xi'an is complete without seeing the Terra Cotta Warriors.
-It's quite a journey from the city itself to where the warriors are (expect a cramped, sweaty bus ride) but will be every bit as worth it as you can imagine.
+It's quite a journey from the city itself to where the warriors are (expect a cramped, sweaty bus ride, or hire a car for a more luxe experience) but will be every bit as worth it as you can imagine.

 For those who don't know, the Terra Cotta Warriors are a life-size replica of an army built by one of Xi'an's emperors.
 Historians debate why they were built, but it is currently thought that the emperor had his entire palace, his entire life, re-created out of terra cotta and placed in his tomb (it is still being dug up as I blog).
 The builders were killed upon the tomb's completion to keep it's location secret, and knowledge of the wonder died with them.
 In the '70s, two farmers digging a well happened to hit their shovels on a terra cotta head, and the ancient wonder was rediscovered.